Kalest3/MetronomerBot/README.md

-if you want  contribute to MetronomerBot, you can start by adding new teams;
+if you want  contribute to MetronomerBot, you can start by adding new teams:

-However, before starting, you must have installed Python version 3.7.7 (since this was the version that MetronomerBot was builded).
-The bot was not tested on different Python version.

-You may already be able to edit the code, as long that you have the forked repository, and have cloned it.

 ## Teams